Teacher Toolbox - Students' Building Roles

 Extend Your Learning - Sammy

 Who is Sammy?
 Sammy is a VEX Robotics companion made out of only 9 VEX IQ pieces.
 Sammy is a great extension learning activity because students can create any accessory or setting for Sammy that they like.
 Students are only limited by the bounds of their imagination!
-Click this link to see the build instructions for Sammy.
+Click one of the provided links (Google Drive/.pdf) to see the build instructions for Sammy.

 Teacher Toolbox - Checklist